angelialau/se7en-scheduler/README.md

 cd frontend/schedule/src
 np test
 ```
-This test isolated tests of components (includes child components):
+This test involves isolated tests of components (includes child components):
 * Authentication, Announcement, Schedules, Courses, Events, Changing password, Adding users

-It tests logical methods and dependency injections.
+It tests dependency injections, instantiation of variables, objects and forms, as well as (at least) black box testing of helper functions for the forms.

 ### Backend Testing